Marco (2024 film): Theatrical

-Marco was released on 20 December 2024, coinciding with Christmas weekend.
+Marco was released on 20 December 2024, coinciding with the Christmas weekend.
 Apart from the original Malayalam language, it was released in the Telugu, Hindi, Tamil, and Kannada languages.
-The film received an A certification from the Central Board of Film Certification due to extreme bloody violence.
+The film received an A certification from the Central Board of Film Certification due to its extreme bloody violence.
 For the same reason, Marco became the first Indian action film and fifth Indian film in general to receive an R21 rating by the IMDA in Singapore.
 The film premiered at the Bucheon International Fantastic Film Festival in South Korea on 5 July 2025.
 It also premiered in Germany at the Fantasy Filmfest in September 2025.

 Home media

-The film began streaming on SonyLIV from 14 February 2025 in Malayalam along with dubbed versions in the Tamil, Telugu, and Kannada languages.
+The film was released on SonyLIV on 14 February 2025 in Malayalam along with dubbed versions in the Tamil, Telugu, and Kannada languages.
 The Hindi-dubbed version began streaming on Amazon Prime Video on 27 February 2025.
-Initially, an extended and uncut version of the film was to be released on both streaming services, but after complaints were sent to the Ministry of Information and Broadcasting, the theatrical version got released on the platforms instead.
+Initially, an uncut version of the film was to be released on both streaming services, but after complaints were sent to the Ministry of Information and Broadcasting, the theatrical version got released on the platforms instead.

 The film's French Blu-ray was released on 25 September 2025.
-The uncut German Blu-ray and Ultra HD Blu-ray will release on 11 December 2025, in a limited and serialized media book edition that includes a combo pack with a 24-page booklet and removable cover.
+The film was physically released in Germany on 15 January 2026 (initially scheduled for an 11 December 2025 release) on 4K Ultra HD, Blu-Ray, and DVD, alongside a limited and serialized 4K Ultra HD and Blu-Ray mediabook combo pack that includes a 24-page booklet and a removable cover.
+The mediabook release is sold in seven individual cover variants, with every single one being limited to 333 copies (except for the last one, which only has 222 copies).
+All the German physical media releases of the film have a German-language audio track and subtitles in addition to the film's original Malayalam-language audio track and English subtitles.